 In fact, on May 26, the National Library of Medicine published a study entitled “Aerosol Filtration Efficiency of Common Fabrics Used in Respiratory Cloth Masks” in which they found that “combinations of various commonly available fabrics used in cloth masks can potentially provide significant protection against the transmission of aerosol particles.”

-Are Masks Effective at Spreading COVID-19?
+Are Masks Effective at Stopping the Spread of COVID-19?

 We cannot stress this enough: YES!
 Masks are an incredibly powerful and cost-effective way to stop the spread of germs, even among people who are pre-symptomatic and asymptomatic.